noobaa/noobaa-core/docs/dev_guide/NonContainerizedDeveloperCustomizations.md

 2. warn - for only warning/errors debugging.
 3. nsfs - for more nsfs detailed debugging.
 4. all - for all detailed debugging.
+5. off - do not print anything to logs

 **Configuration Key -** NOOBAA_LOG_LEVEL